ashwinikd/ashwinikd.github.io/_posts/2020-07-28-headless-ubuntu-wifi.markdown

 We will be following these steps:

 1. Installing tools and utilities
-2. Finding the wirless interface name
+2. Finding the wireless interface name
 3. Scanning for the wireless connections
 4. Setting up WPA config file
 5. Connecting to the wireless network